Champions League: Frankfurt, Napoli ultras clash despite ban – DW – 03/15/2023

 It's for this reason that a trip to Naples, a city rich in Italian football and ultra culture, and once the home of the legendary Diego Maradona, represents an attractive destination for Eintracht Frankfurt's ultras, seeing a chance to measure themselves against their Napoli counterparts, alongside their friends from Atalanta.

 While German ultras are generally politically left-leaning and rarely actively seek violence, they will often respond when provoked by rival groups or by the police.
-Some Italian ultras, on the other hand, do have more violent reputations.
+Some Italian ultras, on the other hand, do have more violent reputations, and the very presence of Frankfurt ultras in Naples city center will likely have been considered an intentional provocation.